jolenewin2018/dierbach_notes/10_-_object-oriented_programming/fundamental_concepts.rst

 10.2.1 What Is Encapsulation
 ----------------------------
-* Encapsulation is a means of bundling together instance variables and methods to form a given type, as well as a way of restricting access to certian class members.
+* Encapsulation is a means of bundling together instance variables and methods to form a given type, as well as a way of restricting access to certain class members.
 * Private class member names begin with double underscores.
 * All private class members are automatically renamed to begin with a single underscore followed by the class name.
 This practice is known as name mangling, and is a form of information hiding.
 * Name mangling is used to discourage direct or unintentional manipulation of